Socializing (also called “small talk”) is usually an important part of business relations in the English language business culture.

 Learn how to become a prompting listener instead of a passive listener.

 Listen more than speak until you gradually build confidence in speaking.
-Give yourself time.

 Hope this tip helps to see why making small talk is important and how you can improve yours.